bsc-wdc/compss/builders/specs/cli/README.md

 	- Required dependencies.

 PyCOMPSsResources/setup.py:
 		- Pip installable main script.
-This installs pyCOMPSsPlayer.
+This installs PyCOMPSsCLI.

-An additional file named VERSION.txt will be created (and NOT deleted) by the buildpipplayer script.
+An additional file named VERSION.txt will be created (and NOT deleted) by the buildpipcli script.
 A manual modification of this file will have no effect on future PIP distributable builds since it will be automatically replaced by a new one.